Empatica

 Empatica Inc. is an MIT Media Lab spinoff company born in Cambridge, Massachusetts, operating in Healthcare, providing AI-enabled tools to advance forecasting, monitoring, research, and treatment.
-Empatica produces medical-grade wearables, software and algorithms for the collection and interpretation of physiological data.
-Empatica's wearables, Embrace2 and E4, track physiological signals such as Heart Rate Variability, electrodermal activity, acceleration and movement, skin temperature, and autonomic arousal.
-Embrace2 has been cleared by the FDA as a seizure alerting solution for epilepsy patients with generalized tonic-clonic seizures.
-The E4 is used by researchers for real-time physiological data capture.
+Empatica’s wearable devices include EmbracePlus and EmbraceMini, as well as earlier devices such as Embrace2 and E4.
+These wearables measure and track physiological signals such as heart rate, heart rate variability, electrodermal activity, motion and acceleration, skin temperature, and other indicators of autonomic nervous system activity.
+These data support applications in health monitoring, digital biomarker development, sleep and activity tracking, and clinical research.
+Empatica developed the Empatica Health Monitoring Platform, a digital health platform that integrates wearable data, cloud-based infrastructure, and digital biomarkers for continuous physiological monitoring and analysis.
+The platform supports remote patient monitoring, decentralized clinical trials, and clinical research across multiple therapeutic areas, including neurology, sleep, mental health, and movement disorders.
 The company is headquartered in Boston, MA with offices in Milan, Italy, and Seoul, South Korea.

 History

-Empatica Inc. was founded in 2013 in Cambridge, Massachusetts, by Matteo Lai, Simone Tognetti, Maurizio Garbarino and Rosalind Picard.
-Picard serves as part-time chief scientist and chairman of the board, while Lai is full-time CEO, Tognetti is CTO, and Garbarino is CSA.
+Empatica Inc. was founded in 2013 in Cambridge, Massachusetts, by Matteo Lai, Simone Tognetti, and Rosalind Picard.
+Picard serves as part-time chief scientist and chairman of the board, while Lai is full-time CEO, Tognetti is CTO.

 In 2014, in partnership with The Epilepsy Foundation, Empatica launched a crowdfunding campaign on Indiegogo for the creation of a wrist-worn device for monitoring and alerting to grand mal seizures, and help reduce cases of Sudden Unexpected Death in Epilepsy (SUDEP).
 This device was called Embrace.

 In January 2018 Embrace (both the hardware and its Alert software) received FDA-clearance for adults and became the first medical wristwatch to be cleared by FDA for use in Epilepsy.
 In November 2018 an updated version of the Embrace, called Embrace2, was released.

 In January 2019, Embrace2 received FDA-clearance for children ages 6 and up.

+In November 2019, Empatica introduced EmbracePlus, a medical-grade smartwatch designed for physiological monitoring in clinical research.
+The device integrates sensors for photoplethysmography (PPG), electrodermal activity, motion, and temperature, and provides both processed digital biomarkers and access to raw physiological data for research studies.
+EmbracePlus was introduced as a next-generation research wearable building on the E4 wristband.
+It has also been used in space health research programs supported by the Translational Research Institute for Space Health (TRISH), which partners with NASA’s Human Research Program.

 In November 2022, the Empatica Health Monitoring Platform received FDA-clearance for continuous data collection to monitor SpO2, electrodermal activity, skin temperature, and activity associated with movement during sleep.